duncdrum/cbdb-data/doc/function-doc.md

 ### cal:dynasties

 ### cal:ganzhi
 Just for fun not used in the transformation.
-Calculate the ganzhi cycle for a given year (postive and negative), in either pinyin or hanzi.
+Calculate the ganzhi cycle for a given year (positive and negative), in either pinyin or hanzi.

 #### TEST
 ```